• Skip to primary navigation

 The second reason we loved the ruins at Ek Balam so much was that we were still able to climb on and explore so much of the city.
 We also visited Uxmal on this trip, and while you can admire the ruins, you cannot explore them.

-There were a few areas that are closed off for restoration, but other than that, most are open.
+There were a few areas that were closed off for restoration, but other than that, most are open.

 40 structures are within the walls of this city.